redux-loop/redux-loop-immutable/README.md

 import { fromJS } from 'immutable'
 import pageReducerMap from './page-reducers';

+// a simple reducer that keeps track of your current location and nests the correct
+//child reducer for that location at state.data

 const initialState = fromJS({
    location: 'index'
    //data will be filled in with the result of the child reducer });

-// a simple reducer that keeps track of your current location and runs the correct child reducer at state.data function parentReducer(state = initialState, action){
+function parentReducer(state = initialState, action){
   if(action.type !== 'LOCATION_CHANGE')
      return state;